Time Blocking: A Productivity Game-Changer

 Allocate Time for Focused Work, Breaks, and Meetings

-Break blocks are equally important because they give you a chance to recharge and refresh your mind.
-Whether it’s a short walk around the block, a quick yoga session, or even just a few minutes of meditation, breaks allow you to come back to your work with renewed energy and focus.
+Break blocks are equally important because they allow you to recharge and refresh your mind.
+Whether it’s a short walk around the block, a quick yoga session, or even just a few minutes of meditation, breaks allow you to return to your work with renewed energy and focus.

 The Importance of Avoiding Multitasking